Mandatory Electronic Invoicing for the EU Public Sector

 PDF invoices are unquestionably a step in the right direction, but only a step.
 Much of the promise of electronic invoicing lies in the efficiency of automated production/delivery/processing, as well as streamlined storage and recall.
 Producing, parsing, and then storing unstructured data, such as PDFs, is not an elegant, nor efficient, solution to these goals.

 The promised efficiencies of e-invoicing may be appealing to SMEs, but when considered at the scale of transactions in the public sector, these savings become enormous.
-Consequently, there is an increasing shift towards mandatory e-invoicing of the structured data kind, primarily through an EDI framework, for public sector transactions.
+Consequently, there is an increasing shift towards mandatory e-invoicing of the structured data kind for public sector transactions.

-This paper looks at why EDI and structured data formats are favoured by governments, how this is likely to influence B2B invoicing, and the status of different European countries regarding requirements.
+This paper looks at the structured data formats that are favoured by governments, how this is likely to influence B2B invoicing, and the status of different European countries regarding requirements.
 Finally, we look at how businesses can adapt now to meet existing needs and be ready for future requirements.

 Download the full white paper to learn more…